Christopher ChoGlueck, PhD

 - 215 Fitch Hall

-Chris ChoGlueck (he/his; pronounced JOH-gluhk) is the Assistant Professor of Ethics and Adjunct Faculty in Biology at New Mexico Tech.
+Chris ChoGlueck (he/his; pronounced JOH-gluhk) is an Assistant Professor of Ethics and Adjunct Faculty in Biology at New Mexico Tech.
 He is a philosopher of science studying the relationships between values, evidence, and technology.
 His primary research project explores the ethics and politics of drug regulation and reproductive health.
 Chris has written about how values have influenced the labeling of the emergency contraceptive Plan B, as well as how gender norms have stymied the research & development of contraceptives for people who produce sperm (“male contraception”).
 In addition to his research on biomedical ethics, he also serves as the Faculty Advisor for Responsible Conduct of Research with the NMT Office of Research and directs the Research Ethics series.

-Chris has published across philosophy and outside the humanities, with articles in Philosophy of Science, Synthese, Hypatia, Studies in History and Philosophy of Science, Public Affairs Quarterly, and Accountability in Research, and a recent commentary in the medical journal Contraception.
+Chris has published across philosophy and outside the humanities, with articles in Philosophy of Science, Synthese, Hypatia, Studies in History and Philosophy of Science, Public Affairs Quarterly, Accountability in Research, and Contraception.
 His research on the Food and Drug Administration (FDA) has been covered by the media on news sites such as CNN & Scientific American and in the continuing medical education platforms Contraceptive Technology Update.

-Chris’s teaching offerings include gen-ed courses in Ethics & Values in STEM and Science & Gender, as well as foundational ethics courses for the following degree programs: BS in Biomedical Sciences, Computer Science, and Information Technology; and MS in Cybersecurity and in Public Engagement.
-He is the primary adviser for philosophy minors in the CLASS department.
+Chris’s teaching offerings include general education courses in Ethics & Values in STEM and Science & Gender, as well as professional ethics courses for several undergraduate and graduate programs, including Biomedical Sciences, Computer Science, Information Technology, Cybersecurity, and Public Engagement.
 To get outside his head, Chris climbs rocks, reads comics and “just for fun” philosophy, and makes cocktails.
 His daily struggle is keeping house plants alive in the desert climate of New Mexico, which is much less cooperative than back home in New Orleans.